-The directors have considered the economic life of plant and equipment with due regard to both the physical life limitations, assessments of economically recoverable ore reserves of the mine property at which the items are located, and to possible future variations in those assessments.
+The directors have considered the economic life of plant and equipment with due regard to the physical life limitations.
 The estimated remaining useful life for all such assets is reviewed regularly with annual re-assessments being made for major items.